libra-china-org/website/docs/move-overview.md

   if (!move(account_exists)) {
     // Creates a fresh account at the address `payee` by publishing a
-    // LibraAccount.T resource under this address.
-If theres is already a
+    // LibraAccount.T resource under this address.If theres is already a
     // LibraAccount.T resource under the address, this will fail. create_account(copy(payee));
   }